McNepp/QApplicationContext/README.md

 Sometimes, multiple instances of a service with the same service-type have been registered.
 (In our previous examples, this was the case with two instances of the `PropFetcher` service-type.)
 If you want to inject only one of those into a dependent service, how can you do that?
 Well, using the name of the registered service seems like a good idea.
-The name of a dependency can be supplied to the helper-class `Dependency`.
-Previously, we did not ever need to instantiate a `Dependency`, but rather used it as a type-argument only.
-Now, we will create an instance of `Dependency` and supply a name to it:
+The following code will still provide a `QList<PropFetcher*>` to the `PropFetcherAggregator`.
+However, the List will contain solely the service that was registered under the name "hamburgWeather":

-    context -> registerService<PropFetcherAggregator>("propFetcherAggregator", service_config{{}, false, "init"}, Dependency<PropFetcher,Kind::N>{"hamburgWeather"});
+    context -> registerService<PropFetcherAggregator>("propFetcherAggregator", make_config({}, false, "init"), injectAll<PropFetcher,Kind::N>("hamburgWeather"));

 ## Publishing an ApplicationContext more than once